psychemedia/storytelling-notes/fairy_midwife.md

 ## More Tales from the Celtic Countries

 In *The fairy-faith in Celtic countries*, 1911, W. Y. Evans-Wentz collected testimony relating to beliefs in fairy lore across the Celtic countries of Ireland, Wales, Cornwall, Brittany, Scotland, and the Isle of Man.

-As well as aknowledging his sources, he provided exetnesive additional context, often providing a quick, yet compelling, character sketches of the folk who provided him with his tales.
+Amongst the tales he collected are several examples of the Fairy Midwife / Fairy Nurse / Fairy Ointment tale type.

 ```{admonition} *The fairy-faith in Celtic countries*, announcement, 1911
 :class: dropdown